DHTMLX/docs-diagram/docs/api/editor/type_property.md

 ### Description

-@short: specifies the mode of the diagram editor
+@short: required, specifies the mode of the diagram editor

-@descr:

 ### Usage